-So it is direct to see that \eqref{L_4} converges to zero as \(k\) tends to infinity.
-Then, the fifth term in \eqref{z_varepsilon} will vanish when $k \to \infty$ along the approach similar to $I_4^{\epsilon_{n_k}}$ in \eqref{x_varepsilon}.
-For the last term \(M^{\epsilon_{n_k}}\), by taking the similar estimate as \eqref{Mepsilon-quadratic}--\eqref{M1M2}, it arrives at the desired result.
+It is then straightforward to see that \eqref{L_4} converges to zero as $k\to\infty$.
+Moreover, the fifth term in \eqref{z_varepsilon} vanishes in the limit $k\to\infty$ by an argument analogous to that used for $I_4^{\epsilon_{n_k}}$ in \eqref{x_varepsilon}.
+For the last term $M^{\epsilon_{n_k}}$, the same estimates as in \eqref{Mepsilon-quadratic}--\eqref{M1M2} yield the desired result.
 The proof is completed.